guinetn/weatherApp/README.md

 # Configuration
 - Register to https://api.openweathermap.org
-- Get an APi key and inject it into index.html:
-- Original api key used in development is no more valid!
+- Get an APi key and inject it into index.html (development api key is no more valid):

 ```js
 const config = {
 	apiKey: "081dd463b40fb90f333a233324528a78", // Get an api Key here: https://api.openweathermap.org